Gil Grissom: Sara Sidle

 Throughout season seven, the audience sees Grissom and Sara as a couple, but the relationship is kept secret from the others in the lab until Sara's abduction by The Miniature Killer in the season finale when Grissom unwittingly refers to his feelings for Sara.
 During season eight, they have become engaged.
 When Jorja Fox decided to leave the show, both she and the writers decided not to kill the character, so as to leave the doors open for a possible comeback.
 Consequently, Sara Sidle is submerged into depression after her kidnap in the season seven finale, and, even though she accepts Grissom's marriage proposal on the season's fourth episode, she shows signs of burnout during the subsequent episodes, breaking down on the season's seventh episode, leaving Las Vegas and the CSIs with only a goodbye letter for Grissom and a good luck note for Ronnie Lake.
 In the letter she claims that ever since her father's death she has been dealing with "ghosts" and that she now needs to go away and deal with them before self-destructing.

 After Grissom leaves CSI, he goes to Costa Rica, in hopes of finding Sara.
 Once they see each other, they embrace in a passionate kiss, and Sara's return to CSI in the first episode of season ten reveals that she and Grissom are now married.
 In "Forget Me Not", Sara reveals "he's not my husband anymore" as she and Grissom had split up.
 According to her, he was the one to propose an end to the relationship, saying that it was in her best interest.
 However, in the series finale, Gil and Sara reunite.
 They sail off together in the final scene of the series.

+Six years later they return to Las Vegas (at separate times since Gil was collecting samples in the ocean) after Jim Brass calls them to aid in the case involving his assault by an unnamed man.
+When asked by CSI Allie Rajan if she regrets retiring, she confirms she doesn't regret it as she wanted to be with Grissom and they had an adventure waiting for them.
+Gil returns to Vegas by the end of the episode just in time to help on a case involving David Hodges.